-Other than my recipe for braising, then smoking turkey wings, this is my favorite turkey wings recipe.
+Other than my recipe for smoked turkey wings, braised turkey wings is my favorite turkey wings recipe.

 I first saw a recipe like this one in Calvin Schwabe’s awesome book Unmentionable Cuisine, which has become a cult favorite in adventurous gastronomic circles.
 His recipe calls for the last digit of the turkey wing, which, well, is hardly worth it to my mind.
 The first two digits, however, are well worth the effort.

-If you’ve ever had a salade Niçoise, you’ll see echoes of that famous dish in this one: olives, capers, tomato, tarragon.
+If you’ve ever had a salade Niçoise, you’ll see echoes of that famous dish in these braised turkey wings: olives, capers, tomato, tarragon.
 It’s a lovely meal, and a great way to work with an unloved part of the turkey.

 This recipe will work with both wild turkey and store-bought turkey wings.
 If you happen to have an old gobbler, it might take an extra hour for the wings to get tender.
 Be patient if that happens: The wings will get tender, eventually.

-Figure on two wing pieces per person, unless you are serving lots of other things, and in that case you could get away with one drumette per person.
+Figure on two wing pieces per person, unless you are serving lots of other things, and in that case you could get away with one drumette or flat per person.

-If you make a whole mess of turkey wings, you can strip the meat off the bones of the leftovers and mix them with the rest of the recipe, then eat that the next day over rice or with crusty bread.
+If you make a lot of braised turkey wings, you can strip the meat off the bones of the leftovers and mix them with the rest of the recipe, then eat that the next day over rice or with crusty bread.
 It’s not a bad thing to add to eggs in the morning, either.

 French Turkey Wings à la Nice